Aller au contenu

 Fast access with no waiting list

-Planning in a matter of days - no need for a family doctor or emergency room.
-Ideal for veterans whose condition requires rapid, structured care.
+Planning within a few days — without going through a family doctor or emergency room.
+Ideal for veterans whose condition requires prompt and structured care.

 03